-There are ways to install software in Ubuntu or any other Linux distribution.
-Downloading .deb or .rpm files and double click on them to install software is one of the most convenient way to that.
+There are ways to install the software in Ubuntu or any other Linux distribution.
+Downloading .deb or .rpm files and double click on them to install software is one of the most convenient ways to do that.

 Recently, you might have noticed that some applications are downloaded with an extension .appimage.
 And you may wonder what are these .appimage files.

-In this tutorial I’ll show you what is an AppImage and how to use AppImage to install applications in Linux.
-In addition to that, I’ll also tell you a few things that you should keep in mind while using AppImage.
+In this tutorial, I’ll show you what an AppImage is and how to use AppImage to install applications in Linux.
+In addition, I’ll also tell you a few things you should keep in mind while using AppImage.

-AppImage doesn’t install software in the traditional way
+AppImage doesn’t install the software in the traditional way

 A typical Linux software will create files at various places, requiring root permission to make these changes to the system.